A Bit About Us

 It was 1987 when we opened the strawberry field to the public, and Heather Pick Your Own was born.
 Raspberries, blackcurrants, redcurrants and gooseberries soon followed and after originally using a 15ft x 12ft garden shed as a sales area, we built a new bigger “strawberry shed” in 1992 (this is now the tea room)

 In 2004 we planted 100 acres of woodland as part of The National Forest tender scheme round 10.
 The woodland is open to the public and surrounds Cattows Farm and the village of Heather.
 It is a haven for wildlife and along with our 80 acres of grassland and wind turbine we are hugely efficient with neutralising our carbon emissions.

 September 2005 saw the opening of The Cattows Farm Shop & Tea Room when we realised that we were opening to the public more and more at various times of the year.

 The farm now grows a whole host of fruits and has a popular pumpkin picking season (THE largest Halloween event in the UK!).
 We have a small herd of cattle, pygmy goats and from time to time sheep and pigs.

 The Tea Room is renowned for the excellent array of cakes and desserts on offer.
 Every single one is produced in our kitchen by our expert chefs and there are usually 25 different options on offer – truly amazing, definitely delicious.

-2020 will herald more change on the farm as we embark on our biggest building project to date.
+2020 heralded more change on the farm as we embark on our biggest building project to date.
 The Farm Shop and Tea Room underwent a huge transformation as we extend the premises, specifically the dining area to further enhance your experience with us.